smithfarm/ceph/SubmittingPatches.rst

     Backport: mimic, nautilus

-For information on how backports are done in the Ceph project, refer to the document ``SubmittingPatches-backports.rst``.
+For information on how the Ceph project handles backports, refer to the document ``SubmittingPatches-backports.rst``.

 Test your changes
 -----------------

-Before opening your PR, it's a good idea to run tests on your patchset.
-Doing that is simple, though the process can take a long time to complete, especially on older machines with less memory and spinning disks.
+Before opening your PR, it's a good idea to run tests on your patchset, or "wip branch" ("wip" stands for "work in progress").
+Doing that is simple, though the process can take a long time to complete - especially on older machines with less memory and spinning disks.

-The most simple test is to verify that your patchset builds, at least in your own development environment.
+The most simple test is to verify that your wip branch builds, at least in your own development environment.
 The commands for this are::

     ./install-deps.sh